arnab/jQuery.PrettyTextDiff/README.md

 in the [jsfiddle demo](#demo).

 #### Customizable options
-+ Either mark up your HTML to use the default selectors, or use these options below:
++ Either mark up your HTML to use the default selectors, or use these options:

 <table>
   <tr>